Logo A Survey on World Models: A Vision Perspective

 Figure 4: Examples of diffusion-based (latent diffusion, autoregressive diffusion) VWMs.

-📊 Evaluation Ecosystem
+📊 Evaluation System

 We provide an extensive review of the evaluation landscape, cataloging metrics and distinguishing between datasets and benchmarks types.